Benoit-78/P7_credit_loan_scoring_model/README.md

 ## Scripts
-1) prediction.py
- Intermediary script between the dashboard and the fitted algorithm:
+1) prediction.py: intermediary script between the dashboard and the fitted algorithm:
  - as inputs, he receives a row of features corresponding to the choosen candidate.
  - as outputs, he returns the following elements to the dashboard: